JonathanHallstrom/montyformat/docs/basic_layout.md

 In QKqk order we write the files on which the rooks are for castling.

-If a castling right isn't available you should write the file farthest on that side of the board, for queenside castling this means the A file and for kingside this means the A file.
+If a castling right isn't available you should write the file farthest on that side of the board, for queenside castling this means the A file and for kingside this means the H file.

 If you're only supporting standard chess you can just write the standard `HAha` rook files.